jbyrdrh/splunk-install-example/README.md

 In this demo, I want to show you a quick and easy way to perform a bare installation of Splunk using Ansible.

+I have cloned the git project onto my AAP controller.

+First, I'll change into the `ansible-splunk-base` directory.

 I modified the example from https://github.com/johnmcgovern/ansible-splunk-base.git which I found on youtube: https://www.youtube.com/watch?v=vEDXfFebG3E